hanane-issa/python-crash-course/_sources/module1/module_1c_vscode.md

 Let's start with a new jupyter notebook file to start writing your first Python code.

-## 4. Writing your first Python code
+## 4. Writing your first Python code in a notebook

 <img src="../_static/images/vscode_firstcode.gif" alt="ipynb gif" style="width: 1200px; height: 300px"/>